NEUBIAS/training-resources/_includes/tool_installation/install_skimage_napari_conda.md

 If you already have a conda package manager you can skip this step.

-##### Troubleshooting (CRITICAL for users who cannot install miniconda with the above instructions)

-CRITICAL: If you cannot open the [miniconda](https://www.anaconda.com/docs/getting-started/miniconda/main) website, please install [conda](https://github.com/conda-forge/miniforge) according to your own system following the instructions.
+**Important**: If you cannot open the [miniconda](https://www.anaconda.com/docs/getting-started/miniconda/main) website, please install [conda](https://github.com/conda-forge/miniforge) according to your own system following the instructions.
 If you can access the link follow the below instructions.

 1. Install [miniconda](https://www.anaconda.com/docs/getting-started/miniconda/main) see also [here](https://www.anaconda.com/docs/getting-started/miniconda/install).
 It is best to install as local user.